stackrob/incredible-octopus/src/index.md

 ---
-title: A simple starter kit for Eleventy
+title: A simple starter kit for Eleventydfasdfadsfasdf
 socialImage: ''
 postsHeading: Latest posts
 archiveButtonText: See all posts